Zone picking is one order picking tool where the warehouse divides into various zones, and products are stocked accordingly.

 - Mobile robots system is one of the automated methods in that robots are used to assist the picking activities by handling the manual works of product movements.

 As you can see, there are various methods for implementing a zone picking system in your warehouse.
-It is important to select the system that will work best for your specific business and needs.
+Selecting the system that will work best for your specific business and needs is crucial.
 With the right equipment and management system, you can smoothly move orders through your warehouse with minimal hassle.

 Whether you choose a zone picking system, wave picking, batch picking, or another approach, careful planning and attention to detail are key.
 Ultimately, the goal of any warehouse order picking system is to increase efficiency and reduce costs.